These Medications Can Be Dangerous to Take During the Summer

 Antihistamines are used to treat allergies by blocking histamine produced during an allergic reaction, and may decrease sweating.

 A few antihistamines include:

 - Diphenhydramine (Benadryl)

 - Promethazine (Phenergan)

 Diuretics, also known as “water pills,” are typically used to treat high blood pressure.
 They work by increasing the amount of water and salt expelled through urine and decreasing the amount of fluid in your blood vessels.
 By decreasing the fluids in your body, they can lead to dehydration, making it important that you stay hydrated on those sweltering summer days.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are used to treat pain and inflammation and have been known to make a very small percentage of users more sensitive to the sun.
 Users are advised to wear sunscreen and protective clothing.

 - Naproxen (Aleve)

-Methotrexate is often used to treat autoimmune diseases like rheumatoid arthritis, Crohn’s disease and psoriasis.
-It can make your skin more sensitive to sunlight or UV light, and can also make psoriasis sores worse.
+Methotrexate can be used to treat autoimmune diseases like rheumatoid arthritis, Crohn’s disease and psoriasis.
+It can make your skin more sensitive to UV light, and can also make psoriasis sores worse.
 Patients are encouraged to wear protective clothing and sunscreen.

 And one last note: Drugs’ potency may also be affected when stored in particularly high temperatures, so make sure to keep them in a cool, dry place.